InfinityWarlock/petitions-by-locality/README.md

 ## How to install me

 1. Download (ie `$ git clone`).
 Currently no dependencies, so no need for `$ npm i`.
+2. For the AI bits, create a `.env` file, and add your GEMINI_API_KEY.
 2. In the root of the repository, run: `$ node run_me.js`.
 3. Open index.html in your browser and select `data/constituencies_data.json`.
 This process can 100% be improved, but it does work!